racingturtle12/hotel_website/README.md

 # hotel_website
-This is a hotel web app is made with HTML, CSS, and JS
+This is a hotel website app is made with HTML, CSS, and JS.